When reading up about real estate marketing on social media, you might get the impression that it’s the end all be all.

-This would only be the attention-grabbing part to the actual offer, the “hook” so to speak.
+It would only be the attention-grabbing part of the actual offer, the “hook,” so to speak.

 The hook’s function is only to get your potential real estate clients a taste of what you have to offer.

-In the context of clients that give a positive testimonial about you having found them the right house in record time could be used either for sellers to show that you can sell their house fast, or to other buyers.
+Suppose clients give you a positive testimonial when you find them the right house in record time.
+In that case, you could use it either for sellers to show that you can sell their house fast or for other buyers.

 The offer would need to be quite different depending on your target audience.